Oppo R15 Pro review: Oppo’s finest phone yet, until the Find X arrives

 The Oppo R15 Pro is available in Australia from 9 July outright for $779.

 It's also going to be the most widely ranged Oppo phone on contract for quite some time.
 Woolworths Mobile, Vodafone and Optus will announce contract plans available from 9 July 2018, and Telstra will join them on 14 August.
-While we don't yet have full contract terms, what's been announced prior to launch suggests that handset repayments (excluding Vodafone) should be quite modest.
+You can see all the current plan deals below:

 Oppo R15 Pro: Alternatives